LysSanzMoreta/DRAUPNIR_ASR/draupnir/README.md

       2) Distances_GP_VAE_z_vs_branch_lengths_Pairwise_distance_INTERNAL_and_LEAVES plot: Is there a positive correlation?
 If there is not a good correlation but the train percent identity is high, it will still be a valid run
    - Observe the sampled training (leaves) sequences and test (internal) sequences: Navigate to the Train_argmax and Test_argmax folders and look for the .fasta files
    - Calculate mutual information:
-     - First: Run Draupnir with the MAP & Marginal version and Variational version, or just the Variational
+     - First: Run Draupnir with the *delta_map* guide (produces MAP & Marginal results) version and *variational* guide version, or just the Variational
      - Second: Use the draupnir.calculate_mutual_information() with the paths to the folders with the trained runs.

      ![alt text](https://github.com/LysSanzMoreta/DRAUPNIR_ASR/blob/main/draupnir/src/draupnir/images/MI.png)

 **Datasets**

+#They contain some additional datasets other than the ones in the paper

 #They are recommended to use with the pipeline, look into datasets.py for more details
 ```
 dict_urls = {